benjamindominikmaier/benjamindominikmaier.github.io/_pages/cv.md

 Volunteer Experience
 ======
+* 2023: Organizer of the 25.
+EMBL International PhD Symposium (Co-Head Finance Team)
+* since 2023: PreLighter, active contributor to the preLight program hosted by The Company of Biologists
 * since 2017: Scientific Tutor at Heidelberger Life Science Lab, German Cancer Research Cancer, Heidelberg, Germany
+  * since 2021: Organizer working group "Ludology Meets Informatics"
+  * 2021: Organizer of a two-day workshop on computational and mathematical analysis and modeling of biological systems (April 2021)
+  * 2020-2021: Organizer working group "Ludology"
   * 2017-2021: Organizer working group "Politics and Law"
-  * 2020-2021: Organizer working group "Ludology"
-  * 2021: Organizer of a two-day workshop on computational and mathematical analysis and modeling of biological systems (April 2021)
-  * since 2021: Organizer working group "Ludology Meets Informatics"
+  * 2017-2022: Member of the advisory council of the alumni organisation
   * 2017-2021: Member of the selection committee
-  * 2017-2022: Member of the advisory council of the alumni organisation
   * 2017-2018: Executive board member of the alumni organisation
 * 2021-2022: Spokesperson of the German Academic Scholarship Foundation for Stockholm & Uppsala
 * 2020-2022: Student Representative and Student Union Council Member at Medicinska Föreningen, Karolinska Institute